MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-cache-storage.md

 While the MIP SDK does support other Linux distributions, we didn't test the cache encryption on RedHat Enterprise Linux, CentOS, or Debian.

 > [!NOTE]
-> The feature flag to enable cache storage on Linux is set via `mip::MipContext::CreateWithCustomFeatureSettings()`
+> The feature flag to enable cache storage on Linux is set via `mip::MipConfiguration::SetFeatureSettings()`

 ## Cache storage database tables

 The MIP SDK maintains two databases for cache.
-One is for the protection APIs, and maintaining protection state details.
-The other is for the policy APIs and maintaining policy details and service information.
+One is for the Protection SDKs, and maintaining protection state details.
+The other is for the Policy SDKs and maintaining policy details and service information.
 Both are stored in the path defined in the settings object, under **mip\mip.policies.sqlite3** and **mip\mip.protection.sqlite3**.

 ### Protection Database